aspose-font/Aspose.Font-Documentation/cpp/font-converter/woff-to-ttf/_index.md

 weight: 30
 url: /cpp/convert/woff-to-ttf
 keywords: woff converter, convert webfont to ttf
-description: Examples illustrated with code snippets of using Aspose.Font for C++ for converting font woff to ttf
+description: Examples illustrated with code snippets of using namespace Aspose.Font for C++ for converting font woff to ttf
 ---

 The information below is to describe how to use the Aspose.Font for C++ to convert fonts from `Web Open Font Format` to `True Type font`.